wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

   label cont
 Karengo laughs.
 "It handles the vacuum of space, yeah?
 Yer right, it'll be fine.
 I've got a group of lads and ladies here rarin' to see some quoijuu in heat, right up close'n'personal.
 They've all got their own subpods, so how's about we load up and head out in the next few hours.
 Good?
 Good."
  "Oh, nearly forgot.
-We're headed to Deadman's Cove, in Almach.
+We're headed to ***Deadman's Cove, in Almach.
 Ain't sure who's in charge over there these days, so we might need to grease some palms.
-Best to keep your eyes open and shields up."
+Best to keep your eyes open and shields up***."
+### TODO

 ## Arrival at Destination